Why Try AI

 How to use them in tandem to organize and maintain a personal knowledge base.

-Bonus: Grab the Claude Code Playbook and a swipe file with 100+ use cases.
+Bonus: Grab the Claude Code Essentials pack with self-building skills, customizable workflows, and copy-paste use cases.

 Look, I wasn’t gonna get all fanboy about this.